psr7-sessions/storageless/docs/limitations.md

 #### Race conditions with highly concurrent HTTP requests writing to session

-Since StorageLessSession uses the [`SetCookie`](https://en.wikipedia.org/wiki/HTTP_cookie#Setting_a_cookie) header to write data to the user-agent, exploiting the user-agent as a storage, it is not safe to use it for highly concurrent write operations.
+Since PSR7Session uses the [`SetCookie`](https://en.wikipedia.org/wiki/HTTP_cookie#Setting_a_cookie)
+header to write data to the user-agent, exploiting the user-agent as a storage, it is not safe to use it for highly concurrent write operations.

-The idea around StorageLessSession is that a session is not supposed to be an actual storage for transient client information, but rather be used for the concerns of authentication, authorization and eventually and for validation concerns such as CSRF-token validation.
+The idea around PSR7Session is that a session is not supposed to be an actual storage for transient client information, but rather be used for the concerns of authentication, authorization and eventually and for validation concerns such as CSRF-token validation.

-If you want to store frequently-updated or concurrently-updated information inside a session, then StorageLessSession is likely not fitting your use-case.
+If you want to store frequently-updated or concurrently-updated information inside a session, then PSR7Session is likely not fitting your use-case.

 #### Limit on the amount of data stored in a session

-StorageLessSession session size limitations are directly related with the [size of the cookies](http://www.ietf.org/rfc/rfc2965.txt) allowed on the user-agent.
+PSR7Session session size limitations are directly related with the [size of the cookies](http://www.ietf.org/rfc/rfc2965.txt) allowed on the user-agent.
 While RFC2965 encourages allowing arbitrary-length cookies, this sadly